hellerve/todo/README.md

 * Read, Eval, Print, Loop: A philosophical, historical, and technical examination of each of the four stages of a REPL.
-* Building a Language: An examination of the tools that you’d usually not consider when building a language (development environments; pretty printers: a good, clean standard library; etc.)
+* Building a Language: An examination of the tools that you’d usually not consider when building a language (development environments; pretty printers;
+  a good, clean standard library; etc.)

 ## Learnings